clockwise-software/clockwise-software.github.io/materials.md

 1. Take at least 15 minutes to regroup - given the objective of presenting a demo at ~2 PM:
  - what did you get done?,
  - what are the open tasks?,
- - what can you get done?
+ - what can you get done?,
- - create and assignt tasks in github
+ - create and assign tasks in github!

 2. Discuss as a group your top ~2-3 challenges this week.
 Find at least one technical challenge that you overcame and post the challenge and solution in the appropriate slack support channel!